pulumi/workshops/aws-advanced-cicd/README.md

 - Learn advance components of a continuous infrastructure pipeline
 - Add policy checks to test your infrastructure before each deployment.
-- Introduct drift detection by adding a cron job to the pipeline
+- Add a cron job to the pipeline to check for changes periodically (drift)
 - Configure a dedicated cloud environment with Review Stacks

 ## Table of Contents